iamboonnnnn/CleverGuard/README.md

    - The extension should appear in your extensions list

 4. **Verify Installation**
-   - Look for the CleverGuard shield icon 🛡️ in your toolbar
+   - Look for the CleverGuard shield icon 🛡️ in your browser toolbar
    - Click the icon to open settings
    - Ensure "Protection Active" is displayed